Narcan can save the life of someone overdosing on opioids

 - Runny nose

-“In the wake of the opioid crisis, a number of efforts are underway to make this emergency overdose reversal treatment more readily available and more accessible.
-In addition to this approval of the first generic naloxone nasal spray, moving forward we will prioritize our review of generic drug applications for naloxone,” an FDA statement said.
+“In the wake of the opioid crisis, several efforts are underway to make this emergency overdose reversal treatment more readily available and more accessible.
+In addition to the approval of the first generic naloxone nasal spray, moving forward we will prioritize our review of generic drug applications for naloxone.”